 What to Do When You Break Your Filling

-Most dentists can get you in fairly quickly for an emergency appointment.
-You’ll probably have an oral X-ray, which will help the dentist decide on the best treatment approach.
-Your dentist might restore the tooth with a new filling.
+If you break or crack a filling, most dentists can get you in fairly quickly for an emergency dental appointment, and that includes us.
+You’ll probably have to get an oral x-ray, which will help the dentist decide on the best treatment approach.
+Most cracked fillings are simple to just remove, clean, and refill with a new substance.
+Your dentist might just restore the tooth with a new filling.

-If your tooth hurts, apply a little clove oil with a Q-Tip.
+- Apply a little clove oil with a Q-Tip.
 This will help dull the pain.
 You can buy clove oil in most pharmacies as well as the spice aisle of the grocery store.

-You might also consider buying over the counter dental cement to cover the tooth surface.
+- You might also consider buying over the counter dental cement to cover the tooth surface.
 This will help protect and seal the tooth until you can get in to see your dentist.